kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     //
     // If any header name in the `Access-Control-Allow-Headers` response header does
     // not recognize by the client, it will also occur an error on the client side.
     //
-    // A Gateway implementation may choose to add implementation-specific
-    // default headers.
-    //
     // Input:
     //   Access-Control-Request-Headers: Cache-Control, Content-Type